-The following questions must be answered of all research applications including currently approved applications when an amendment or renewal is submitted to our office at this time:
+In addition, the following questions should be considered by researchers and may be asked of research applications including currently approved applications submitted to our office at this time:

-- 1. Please describe how you will meet the current COVID-19 related public health directives/Island Health requirements around the conduct of this research study? - 2.
-Please attach a safety plan for REB acknowledgement.
-If you do not have one, please address how you will meet current public health directives during your research project. - 3.
-Please confirm that these safety expectations will be met within your email, which we will keep on file as your attestation.
+- 1. Please describe how you will meet the current COVID-19 related public health directives/Island Health requirements around the conduct of this research study. - 2.
+If you have a safety plan for your study, please append it to your submission. - 3.
+Please confirm how safety expectations will be met in the context of your research study.

-Please ensure these are addressed when submitting.
-This can be done through a separate document or attached to your protocol or proposal.
+These may be addressed through separate documentation or attached to your protocol or proposal.
 The REB will review and may have additional provisos.

-REB Requirements for NEW Research Related to COVID-19
+REB Requirements for \NEW\ Research Related to COVID-19